 Matt’s El Rancho

-This restaurant was built from humble beginnings when owner Matt Martinez got an early start at the age of six selling tamales from a wooden pushcart around the Texas Capitol.
+This restaurant was built from humble beginnings when owner Matt Martinez got an early start at the age of 6 selling tamales from a wooden pushcart around the Texas Capitol.
 He eventually opened a restaurant with his wife, and Matt’s El Rancho is still whipping up old-school favorites more than 65 years later.
 Come for the famous Bob Armstrong Dip (a to-die-for queso) and enchiladas (the spinach poblanitas are the way to go, with fresh spinach, poblanos, mushrooms, house sauces and lots of cheese), but stay for the welcoming family atmosphere.

 Mi Madre’s

-Enjoy tried-and-true Tex-Mex dishes and drinks out on the patio at Mi Madre’s.
+Enjoy tried-and-true Tex-Mex dishes and drinks on the patio at Mi Madre’s.
 No matter what brings you to this East Austin favorite, make sure you start with the saltillo dip — layers of beans, seasoned ground beef and queso piled with pico, sour cream, avocado and pickled jalapeños.

 Trudy's